 In 2002, the first major change to the company structure occurred.
 Kentucky River Properties LLC (KRP) was formed, to better position the company within the industry.
 KRCC transferred all holdings to KRP, but remains as the parent company, retaining an 86% interest.
 Following the reorganization, KRP acquired the Hall Land and Mining Company in 2003, adding about 10,000 acres, and purchased about 15,000 acres from James River Coal Corporation in 2004.
 Currently, KRP’s mineral holdings in Central Appalachia are approximately 272,000 acres and include property in Perry, Letcher, Leslie, Knott, Harlan, Breathitt and Clay Counties.
 In 2010, the Company ventured in a new direction, purchasing property in the Illinois Coal Basin in Western Kentucky, Illinois, and Indiana.
 Two acquisitions added about 95,000 mostly mineral acres, and more than 400 million tons of recoverable coal.

-The original investors in KRCC saw very little on their money through the Great Depression and World War II.
-Their decendants, though, still retain a large percentage of the company and fill key management positions.
+The original investors in KRCC saw very little return, if any, on their investment through the years of the Great Depression and World War II.
+Their descendants, though, still retain a large percentage of the company and fill key management positions.
 Catesby W. Clay, Chairman Emeritus, was Camden’s stepson.
-Chairman of the Board, James G. Kenan III, is Clay’s nephew.
-C. D. Langhorne, Jr. is a member of the board and is Daniel Langhorne’s grandson.
+Former Chairman of the Board, James G. Kenan III, is Clay’s nephew.
+C. D. Langhorne, Jr. was a member of the board and is Daniel Langhorne’s grandson.
 John C. C. Mayo III, grandson of John C. C. Mayo, has also served on the board.
-William S. Langhorne and Brutus J. Clay, both serving on the Management Committee, represent the latest generation of the founding families.
+William S. Langhorne, current Chairman of the Board, and Brutus J. Clay who is serving on the Management Committee, represent the latest generation of the founding families.
 So, the original families that began this venture in the early 1900’s, still play a major role in KRP.